 For a long time now, Southwest Airlines' Android app has been awful.
 I mean just lamentably bad.
 No, seriously, here are some screenshots of the app before today's update... and oddly, Southwest hasn't even updated the screenshots in the Play Store.

 See?
 It's like someone got the only app developer from TWA to work on it.
 The app has been given a complete overhaul with today's update, bringing both the interface and the capability up to snuff.
+But as frequent US airline travelers will know, even when you get to fly first class, it's still a pretty crappy experience.

 Planning a trip?
 If you're going to fly JetBlue, your experience will be a little bit better thanks to the new Android app update.
 Version 2 is live in the Play Store and it includes a few useful changes, among them virtual boarding passes (finally).